Refinancing your mortgage can save you thousands of dollars in interest.

 4. You want to make home improvements or repairs

 Cash-out refinances, home equity loans, and HELOC loans allow homeowners to get a loan using the equity in your home.
 You can borrow up to 80% of the value of your home.
-For example: If your home is worth $300,000 and your loan balance is $200,000 you can borrow $40,000 dollars which will make the total loan amount between the 2 mortgages 80% of the homes value.
+For example: If your home is worth $300,000 and your loan balance is $200,000, you can borrow 40,000 dollars, which will make the total loan amount between the 2 mortgages 80% of the home’s value.

 5. You Are Close to Retirement

 This one really depends on your individual situation.
 If you are close to retirement and you still have several years left on your mortgage.
 Refinancing into a lower rate and payment will allow you to more comfortably afford your mortgage payment each month on a reduced income.

-6. You have an adjustable rate mortgage
+6. You have an adjustable-rate mortgage

-An adjustable rate mortgage has an initial term with a low fixed rate for a certain number of years.
-After the initial term the rate increases on an annual basis.
-Because of the increasing rate you would most likely save money by refinancing into a fixed rate mortgage.
+An adjustable-rate mortgage has an initial term with a low fixed rate for a certain number of years.
+After the initial term, the rate increases on an annual basis.
+Because of the increasing rate, you would most likely save money by refinancing into a fixed-rate mortgage.

 7. You Have a 2nd Mortgage with a Variable Rate

-9. You just want cash to spend
+9. You want cash to spend

-Maybe you don’t want to renovate your home and you don’t have any high interest debt to consolidate.
-Maybe you just want to take a vacation, buy a sports car, or go on a shopping spree.
+Maybe you don’t want to renovate your home, and you don’t have any high-interest debt to consolidate.
+Maybe you want to take a vacation, buy a sports car, or go on a shopping spree.
 Using the equity in your home to convert it into cash is an option.
-I’m not your financial advisor so I won’t judge you for this.
+I’m not your financial advisor so that I won’t judge you for this.
 A cash-out refi or HELOC loan gives you cash for your equity.
 And it doesn’t matter what you spend it on.

 10. You have an FHA loan

-FHA loans are a very popular type of home loan.
-They come with low credit score requirements and you only need 3.5% down.
-However, they are more expensive than a conventional loan because the mortgage insurance is higher.
+FHA loans are popular because they come with low credit score requirements, and you only need 3.5% down.
+However, they are more expensive than conventional loans because mortgage insurance is higher.
 Your typical FHA mortgage has a MIP fee of 0.85%.
 Conventional PMI is usually around 0.55%.

-See if you qualify to refinance out of your FHA loan
+See if you qualify to refinance out of your FHA loan.

-However, interest rates on 15 year loans are as much as a full percentage point lower than 30 year mortgages.
-More of your payment will go towards the principle balance allowing you to pay off your mortgage faster.
+However, interest rates on 15-year loans are a full percentage point lower than 30-year mortgages.
+More of your payment will go towards the principal balance allowing you to pay off your mortgage faster.
 And save a ton of money in interest in the process.

-12. Your credit score has increased since you closed
+12. Your credit score has increased recently

 If you got your original mortgage at a time when your credit score was lower than it is today.
 Chances are the rate you received is much higher than what you will receive today with a much higher credit score.
 You will want to maximize your credit score before applying to refinance your home loan.
 Make sure you pay off your credit card balances.
 Having high credit card balances will significantly hurt your credit score.

-13. You have a Government backed loan with a high rate
+13. You have a government-backed loan with a high rate

 Are you ready to see if you can save money on your mortgage?